datacarpentry/rr-version-control/_episodes/02-git-in-github.md

 ---
-title: "Git in Github"
+title: "Git in GitHub"
 teaching: 30
 exercises: 15
 questions:
 - "How should we manipulate data?"
 objectives:
 - "Define git vocabulary (commit, fork, pull request, repository, commit message)."
-- "Demonstrate ability to navigate through a Github repository main page."
+- "Demonstrate ability to navigate through a GitHub repository main page."
 - "Define the difference between a directory and a repository."
 - "Create a repository on GitHub."
 - "Demonstrate ability to commit changes to text files with a commit message."